CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Enable/Disable "Reinstall Windows from Cloud (Microsoft® Connected System Recovery)" in the App Menu invoked by F12.

-Choosing Reinstall Windows from Cloud from the F12 menu will completely replace the system software, including all user files, and cannot be undone.This feature works with system-integrated Ethernet LAN or wireless LAN (only WPA2 personal).
-Secure Boot must be enabled to use Reinstall Windows from Cloud.
+Choosing Reinstall Windows from Cloud from the F12 menu will completely replace the system software, including all user files, and cannot be undone.
+This feature works with system-integrated Ethernet LAN or wireless LAN (only WPA2 personal).

+!!! warning "Attention"
+    - Secure Boot must be enabled to use Reinstall Windows from Cloud.
-Please note that this feature is not compatible with Lenovo Cloud Boot.
+    - This feature is not compatible with Lenovo Cloud Boot.
 Do not attempt to start Lenovo Cloud Boot while Reinstall Windows from Cloud is enabled.

 Possible options: